OHIF/Viewers/platform/docs/docs/development/architecture.md

 ## Extensions

-The `extensions` directory contains many packages that provides essential functionalities such as rendering, study/series browsers, measurement tracking that modes can consume to enable a certain workflow.
+The `extensions` directory contains many packages that provide essential functionalities such as rendering, study/series browsers, measurement tracking that modes can consume to enable a certain workflow.
 Extensions have had their behavior changed in `OHIF-v3` and their api is expanded.
 In summary: